 Looking for roommates in Philadelphia?
 Check the single-family houses.
-That’s right: Contrary to the idealistic image of roommates stacking up in a chic little apartment or flat, one in five renters in Philadelphia are living the spacious life in a single-family house, according to a new study by the NYU Furman Center.
+That’s right.
+Contrary to the idealistic image of roommates stacking up in a little apartment, one in five renters in Philadelphia are living spaciously in a single-family house.
 In fact, the trend of renting single-family homes has increased sharply as the vacancy rates nationwide plummet and rent climbs steadily.
 So it’s no surprise roommates in Philadelphia are catching on.
-Here are some of the benefits you’ll experience when you switch from an apartment to a house and what roommates in Philadelphia know that you don’t.
+Here are some of the benefits you’ll experience when you switch from an apartment to a house.
+Find roommates in Philadelphia who know that you don’t.

 Roommates in Philadelphia and Single-Family Homes

-According to the Furman Center’s 2016 National Affordable Rental Housing Landscape report, 70 percent of houses that changed hands between owners or renters were single-family homes that were converted to rental units between 2005 and 2013.
+According to the Furman Center’s 2016 National Affordable Rental Housing Landscape report, 70 percent of houses that changed hands between owners or renters were single-family homes.
+That were converted to rental units between 2005 and 2013.
 That basically means that houses were converted into rentals more often than they were sold.
-It’s not surprising, with the growing demand for rentals, and the incentive for homeowners to rent their house out rather than live in an increasingly crowded metro.
+With the growing demand for rentals, and the incentive for homeowners to rent their house out rather than live in an increasingly crowded metro.
 It’s not surprising when you consider the growing demand for rentals.
 Plus, there’s an incentive for homeowners to subsidize their income by renting their houses to a swelling population of urban dwellers.

 “Philadelphia in total is seeing an influx of renters on multiple levels in every asset class,” says local property manager Benjamin Oller.
 “Philadelphia proper, specifically Center City is extremely hot.”